 1. Applicant's Details 2.
 Agent's Details (if any) Title Forename Surname Ref No. Forename Surname Andrew Bennie Company Name Building No./Name Address Line 1 Address Line 2 Town/City Postcode Telephone Mobile Fax Email Lomond Group (Scotland) Ltd Unit 5, Lomond Business Park Baltimore Road Glenrothes KY6 2PJ Address Line 1 Address Line 2 Town/City Postcode Telephone Mobile Fax Andrew Bennie Planning Ltd 3 Abbotts Court Dullatur G68 0AP 07720 700210 drewbennieplanning.com 3.
-Application De tails Planning authority Planning authority's application reference number Perth & Kinross Council 18/01176/IPL Site address th west of Burnside House, , Benarty Road, Kelt у Description of proposed development Erection of Residential Development (in principle).
+Application De tails Planning authority Planning authority's application reference number Perth & Kinross Co 18/01176/IPL ouncil Site address th west of Burnside House, , Benarty Road, Kelt y Description of propo sed development sidential Development (in p principle).

-Date of application 4/7/18 Date of decision (if any) 15/8/18 from the date of expir Note .
+Date of application 4/7/18 Date of decision (if any) 15/8/18 Note.
 This notice must be served on the planning authority within three months of the date of decision notice or from the date of expiry of the period allowed for determining the application.
-4. Nature of Applic cation ng permission (including ho useholder application) Application for planni ng permission in principle \mathbf{X} nas not yet commenced and nd/or modification, variation Application for approv al of matters specified in co onditions 5.
-Reasons for see eking review Refusal of application by appointed officer \mathbf{X} Failure by appointed of the application officer to determine the app lication within the period allo owed for determination Conditions imposed o on consent by appointed off icer 6.
-Review procedu Ire The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
+4. Nature of Applic ation ng permission (including ho useholder application) Application for planning permission in principle $\mathbf{X}$ Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions 5.
+Reasons for see eking review Refusal of application by appointed officer $\mathbf{X}$ Failure by appointed of the application officer to determine the app lication within the period allo wed for determination Conditions imposed o on consent by appointed off icer 6.
+Review procedu ire The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
 Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case. of procedures) you think is r ou wish the review to be co Further written submi ssions One or more hearing sessions Site inspection Assessment of review v documents only, with no f urther procedure If you have marked either of the first 2 options, please explain here which of the matters (as set out in your statement below) you believe ought to be subject of that procedure, and why you consider further submissions or a hearing necessary.
-7 Olla in an a still 7.
-Site inspection ocal Review Body decides to inspect the review site, ir vour oninion · · Jour opinion. ed entirely from public land? ite to be accessed safely, a nd without barriers to entry? , \square 2
+7. Site inspection · · · · · · · · · · · · · · · · · · · 4 .
+1 In the event that the L ocal Review Body decides. to inspect the review site, in your opinion: d entirely from public land? ite to be accessed safely, a nd without barriers to entry? , $\square$ 2